 Anti-inflammatories sometimes cause the lining of the stomach to bleed.
 This is because the chemicals (prostaglandins) that are reduced by anti-inflammatories are also involved in helping to protect the lining of the stomach from the effects of the acid within the stomach.
 Sometimes a stomach ulcer develops.
 Sometimes bleeding is severe, and even life-threatening.
 Elderly people are more prone to this problem, but it can occur in anybody.

-Therefore, if you are taking an anti-inflammatory and you develop upper abdominal pains, pass blood or black stools, or vomit blood, then stop taking the tablets and see a doctor urgently, or go to a casualty department.
+Therefore, if you are taking an anti-inflammatory and you develop upper tummy (abdominal) pains, pass blood or black stools (faeces), or bring up (vomit blood), stop taking the tablets.
+Then, see a doctor urgently, or go to a casualty department.

-Studies have shown that people who take anti-inflammatory painkillers have a small but significant increase in the risk of developing a myocardial infarction (MI or heart attack) or stroke.
-Although it can occur in anybody, the risk is mainly in people already known to have cardiovascular problems such as angina or peripheral vascular disease, and in the elderly.
-Perhaps the highest risk is in people who have previously had an MI.
-For example, one research study looked at people who had previously had an MI.
-The results showed a marked increase in the rate of a second MI in people who were taking an anti-inflammatory compared to those who were not.
+Studies have shown that people who take anti-inflammatory painkillers have a small but significant increase in the risk of developing a heart attack or stroke.
+Although it can occur in anybody, the risk is mainly in people already known to have cardiovascular problems such as angina or peripheral arterial disease, and in the elderly.
+Perhaps the highest risk is in people who have previously had a heart attack.
+For example, one research study looked at people who had previously had a heart attack.
+The results showed a marked increase in the rate of a second heart attack in people who were taking an anti-inflammatory compared to those who were not.

 So, it seems that the use of anti-inflammatory painkillers should be kept to an absolute minimum for people with heart disease and other cardiovascular diseases.